Catalister Review 2026: Worth It for Shopify Dropshippers After the Credit Math?

 That distinction matters.

 The cheap entry price looks good, but buyers should not evaluate Catalister as if all valuable usage is unlimited.
-The real value is in how much time one credit saves you on a real product listing.
+The real value is in how much time one credit saves you on a real product listing, and whether your weekly listing volume turns the extra-credit floor into the real price.

 Where Catalister looks strong